What Is Sin, and What Can We Do About It?

 I. "She took of its fruit and ate": What Is Sin (if 'anything')?

-Sin is popularly understood as guilt, but that is only one dimension!
+Sin is widely understood in terms of guilt, but that is only one of its dimensions!

 As contradiction, sin doesn't start with God, but is against God.